+PMP Exam Passing Score (Part 2): Is 61% still the passing score for PMP exam?
 I'm a huge fan of the popular science television series, MythBusters, and today I'm going to play the MythBuster and take on 5 popular myths about PMP exam passing score.
 This is part 2 of the series on PMP exam passing score.
-I suggest you read part 1 - PMP Exam Passing Score - Not a Number Game anymore, before proceeding further.
+I suggest you read the first part - PMP Exam Passing Score - Not a Number Game anymore, before proceeding further.

 Disclaimer: PMP exam scoring criteria is a black box.
 While I've made all effort to provide the most accurate and complete information, I provide no warranty, expressed or implied, as to the accuracy, reliability or completeness of furnished data.
 Please use this information at your own discretion.

 Myth 1: PMP exam pass percentage is 61%As I mentioned in Part 1, this is history and not true anymore.
 The passing percentage used to be 61% until 2006.
 Back then, the percentage was clearly specified in the PMP Handbook.
 But now, you would not find any official PMI document that specifies a passing percentage.
 You can also confirm this with PMI Customer Care.

 Myth 2: A fixed passing score is applicable to all candidatesThis is what the PMP Handbook says on this subject: